Bineet-Ratna-Shakya/Hybrid_recommendation_system/README.md

         return recommended_movies
 ```

-### Hybrid Model
+## 3. Hybrid Model

-The Hybrid Model combines both collaborative and content-based filtering approaches to provide a more comprehensive recommendation system.
+The Hybrid Model combines both Collaborative Filtering and Content-Based Filtering approaches to leverage the strengths of both methods and provide more comprehensive recommendations.

+### How It Works

+#### Combining the Approaches:
+- **Content-Based Recommendations:** Uses the Content-Based Filtering method to generate recommendations based on the similarity of content to a given movie.
+- **Collaborative Recommendations:** Uses the Collaborative Filtering method to generate recommendations based on user interactions.
-- **Recommendation**: Merges the results from both collaborative and content-based methods.
-This approach captures both user preferences and content similarities to improve recommendation quality.
+- The model merges both recommendation sets to provide a list that captures both user preferences (from collaborative filtering) and content similarities (from content-based filtering).

+#### Recommendation Generation:
+- The hybrid model calls both the recommend methods from `ContentBasedFiltering` and `CollaborativeFiltering`.
+- It merges these recommendations into a single list (with or without additional weighting or prioritization logic).
+The merged list is truncated to the top N recommendations.

 **Code snippet**: